 How to Protect Hemlocks in your Community

 The good news is that you don’t need unanimity to protect community hemlock areas.
 Releases on one in five or even one in ten properties can provide good coverage over a residential area in several years time.
-And the releasing properties will always benefit first from the feeding activity of the predator beetles and their larvae.
+And those doing the release will benefit first from the feeding activity of the predator beetles .

 Getting municipal and county groups involved can greatly expand the scale and funding of predator beetle releases.
 And a local “green” group can also provide an effective organizational base for local beetle releases.
 So look to other groups that have either environmental or economic interests in preserving our native hemlock environments.
 Whether it’s a green community group, trout fishing club, local park or a land trust, all are candidates for active involvement in a community-based biological control effort for HWA.
 Remember that every participant added to your community biocontrol effort will multiply the scope of HWA control for hemlocks in the places where you live, work, and enjoy.

 Sasi (Sasajiscymnus tsugae) Predator Beetles